-After the 2.4.3-2.5.0-upgrade-db.sql script finishes, you will see a note on how to reingest your bib records.
-You should reingest your records after you have completed the entire upgrade and tested your system.
-Reingesting records will take a long time depending on the number of bib and authority records in your system.
-Reingesting will need to be done before the new "Browse the Catalogue" feature can find all of your existing records.
+After the 2.5.3-2.6.0-upgrade-db.sql script finishes, you will see a note on how to reingest your bib records.
+You may run this after you have completed the entire upgrade and tested your system.
+Reingesting records may take a long time depending on the number of bib records in your system.